Bjerkeset/holidaze/README.md

 npm run dev
 ```

-For the full feature you must start by adding google maps api key to `.env`.
+To test all feature you must add a google maps api key to `.env`.

 Then open [http://localhost:3000](http://localhost:3000) with your browser